CANADA STOCKS-TSX dips as lower commodity prices weigh on resource stocks

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.

-TORONTO Aug 25 Canada's main stock index fell slightly on Thursday as lower commodity prices weighed on natural resource stocks, while financials edged higher after two of the country's major banks reported better-than-expected earnings.
+TORONTO, July 20 Canada's main stock index dipped slightly on Wednesday as lower oil and gold prices weighed on resource stocks, offsetting gains for financials.

-The Toronto Stock Exchange's S&P/TSX composite index was down 15.98 points, or 0.11 percent, at 14,610.26, shortly after the open.
-Seven of the index's 10 main groups were lower.
-(Reporting by Fergal Smith Editing by W Simon)
+The Toronto Stock Exchange's S&P/TSX composite index was down 1.65 points, or 0.01 percent, at 14,522.96, shortly after the open.
+Just three of the index's 10 main groups were lower.
+(Reporting by Fergal Smith)

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.